Again, The Snake Bridegroom: Bulgaria

 In a Bulgarian tale published by author Nikolay Rainov with the title "Змейова невеста" ("The Bride of the Zmei"), a childless couple sighs that they have no children, until the man decides to leave home to look for any orphan they can adopt.
 The man sees a little girl holding an egg on a bridge and takes her in.
 The next day, the egg hatches and a little zmei comes out of it.
 The zmei begins to talk and tells the old couple they should adopt and raise him, since they also took the girl as their daughter.
 Thus, the old couple raises both the girl and the zmei: the girl is lazy and does not help with the chores, unlike the zmei, who is a dutiful son and helps the old couple.
-In time, the girl is married to a man and leaves home to dwell with her husband, while the zmei also marries a human maiden and lives with their parents.
+In time, the girl marries a man and leaves home to dwell with her husband, while the zmei also marries a human maiden and lives with their parents.
 The zmei's wife gives birth to a beautiful girl that produces gold coins when she cries and rose petals when she laughs, while the zmei's sister gives birth to an ugly child, and becomes jealous of her sister-in-law.
 One day, the zmei's sister pays a visit to her sister-in-law and asks her about her brother; the zmei's wife says she cannot tell anything, but, pressed by the zmei's sister, tells her he takes off the scaly skin at night and becomes a handsome man.
 The zmei's sister then dares her sister-in-law to take the scaly skin and burn it in the oven, so he becomes human permanently.
 The zmei's wife decides to follow through with the suggestion: she takes the scaly skin and burns it in the oven.
 The zmei, however, begins to feel a burning pain and realizes his wife betrayed his secret.
 He curses her that she shall seek him after nine years, beyond nine kingdoms, and in iron shoes and with an iron cane, which she will not take off until she touches him again, and vanishes.
 The zmei's wife tries to run away after him, but he has disappeared.
 The zmei's wife, then, puts on iron shoes and an iron cane, and begins her quest, but she does not know where to begin.
 She meets a man who tells her to seek the Wind, another suggests she seeks the Sun, and a third one she should consult with the Moon.
 After three years, she reaches the house of the Wind and his mother, who give her three golden apples and three magical flowers to open the way for her: one can open the way in the forest, the second can part the seas, and the third can open up two steep rocks blocking the way.
 After another three years, she reaches the house of the Moon and his mother, who give her a golden hurka.
 Lastly, after nine years, she reaches the house of the Sun and his mother.
 The Sun tells her that the zmei has married a princess from a nearby kingdom, and gives the zmei's wife a singing golden bird, advising her to use the golden objects to draw the princess's attention and trade them for a night with her husband.
 The zmei's wife follows the Sun's advice and takes out the golden apples, the golden hurka and the golden bird to bribe the princess for a night with the zmei, one gift for each night.
 She fails on the first two nights, but, on the next day, the zmei's wife releases the singing golden bird which flies about.
 The princess tries to catch it and falls to her death.
 The zmei wakes up and embraces his wife, forgiving her.
 The zmei and his true wife return home after nine years and find their daughter has had adventures of her own with her aunt, the zmei's adoptive sister.